Cook smarter

 Note: These are starting points, not rules.
 Once you've baked a dough three times at a given hydration and understand how it behaves, adjust by 2-3% in either direction.

 60-70% hydration is the sweet spot for pizza.
-Higher hydration numbers sound impressive, and you'll see plenty of people online boasting about 80%+ doughs, but above 70% the dough becomes unmanageable for most home bakers.
-You end up with free-form pizzas that cook unevenly, stick to every surface, and frustrate you into ordering delivery.
+Higher hydration numbers sound impressive, and you'll see plenty of people online bragging about 80%+ doughs, but above 70% the dough becomes unmanageable for most home bakers.
+You end up with free-form pizzas that stick to every surface and frustrate you into ordering delivery.
 Reserve 75%+ for pan styles only (Detroit, Sicilian, focaccia) where the pan does the shaping work.

 How hydration affects your dough